Shepard elephant: Interpretation

 The image is widely reproduced and discussed.
 Brad Honeycutt, author of Exceptional Eye Tricks, calls the Shepard elephant "one of the most famous and classic optical illusions."

 The MIT Encyclopedia of the Cognitive Sciences classifies it under "Illusions of Interpretation" as an example of "Impossible Pictures", saying, "Impossible figures embody conflicting 3D clues...Shepard's elephant (figure 2) confuses its legs with the spaces in between.
 Local votes about depth are not properly integrated."

 The Oxford Companion to Consciousness suggests as a way to understand "Shepard’s many-legged elephant": "try slowly uncovering the elephant from the top, or from the bottom."
 (If you cover the bottom of the drawing, you see the top of an elephant with four legs.
 If you cover the drawing's top, you see four elephant feet, plus trunk and tail.)

 Al Seckel, who devotes Chapter 18 of his book Masters of Deception to Roger Shepard, draws a contrast between Shepard's elephant and the impossible trident (aka the "blivet" or "Devil's tuning fork").
 Although an impossible trident has a closed edge, Seckel says the "conspicuous line discontinuity" of the elephant's tail is necessary to avoid a "counting paradox": a blivet is an imaginary object, but everyone knows an elephant has exactly four legs and exactly four feet.

 Influence

 The Shepard elephant has attracted interest outside scholarly sources.
 Author Clive Gifford included it in his 2013 book for children Eye Benders, and told The Guardian it is one of his favorites.

 Sometime before 2012, someone created a modified version of the Shepard elephant.
 The modified elephant has an extra hind leg, with foot attached, made by extending the curved line that Shepard left ambiguous (to look like either the top of a leg or the end of a tail.)
 This modified image, which now has four legs but five feet, was circulated as "How many legs does this elephant have?"

 The Shepard elephant has also inspired some other derivative works.
-Dutch psychologist Hugo Schouppe made a video, showing how GIMP can be used to reverse-engineer the elephant illusion, moving its feet so that each one connects to a leg.
 The OpticalSpy website also cited the Shepard elephant as inspiration for manipulating a photograph of an Indian elephant to give it six legs.